dildeolupbiten/TkAstroDb/README.md

 What users should do is simple:

 1. Go to Python's site-packages library folder.

-For example if Python3.6 or Python3.7 is installed on Program Files directory, users should go to below path:
+For example, if Python3.6 or Python3.7 is installed on Program Files directory, users should go to below path:

     C:\Program Files\Python36\Lib\site-packages\countryinfo

 2. Open the **countryinfo.py** script file.

-3. Go to the line 30, users should see the below codes on that line:
+3. Go to the line 30, the below codes on that line should be seen:

                 country_info = json.load(open(file_path))